 The unity is what makes the sanctions work.

-And I think uh that's the first principle.
+And I think that's the first principle.

 We've got to keep everyone together.

-And if you think he's dumb, then you got Wink and Tony Blinken, NATO countries have the green light to send fighters to Ukraine.
+And if you think he's dumb, then you got Wink and Tony Blinken.

-Oh, thanks for your permission, Wink and Blinken.
+Oh, thanks for your permission, Winkin Blinken.

 We appreciate it here.

-What more can the United States do here if, for instance, the Polish government, a NATO member wants to send fighter jets?
+What more can the United States do here if, for instance, the Polish government, a NATO member, wants to send fighter jets?

-Does that get a green light from the U.S. or are you afraid that that will escalate tension?
+Does that get a green light from the U.S.?

-No, that that that gets a green light.
+No, that gets a green light.

 We're in very active discussions with them about that.

-And then blinking gets even dumber.
+And then Blinken gets even dumber.

-You're funding all of this war because billions you can talk about the fall of the ruble all of you want all that you want but if Vladimir Putin is taking in billions and billions and billions from Western countries, including the U.S. every single day, he's getting rich, and the West is funding this war against Ukraine.
+But if Vladimir Putin is taking in billions and billions and billions from Western countries, including the U.S., every single day, he's getting rich.

 Chuck, I spoke to the president and the cabinet, the leading members of the cabinet, about this just yesterday from Europe.

-And we are now in very active discussions with our European partners about banning the import of Russian oil to our countries, while, of course, at the same time maintaining a steady global supply of oil.
+And we are now in very active discussions with our European partners about banning the import of Russian oil to our countries while, of course, at the same time maintaining a steady global supply of oil.

 The actions we've taken to date have already had a devastating impact on the Russian economy.